 In order to answer whether or not there is any overlap between thermalisation and objectivity, we consider the precise state structure.
-If there is no state overlap, then both properties cannot exist simultaneously, in which case there cannot be any dynamics that produces an nonexistent state.
+If there is no state overlap, then both properties cannot exist simultaneously, in which case there cannot be any dynamics that produces a non-existent state.
 More generally, if the two set of states are sufficiently close, then perhaps a compromise is possible.

 We will be examining three different types of thermal states: \begin{enumerate} \item States with system-only thermalisation.
 This reflects many applications and research where the system thermality is key, and the environment is assumed inaccessible, or when we have multiple environment baths of different temperatures that are independent and serve different functions. \item States with local-system thermalisation and with local-environment thermalisation.
 This corresponds to the common move to describe a system and the environment as being thermal relative to the local Hamiltonians.
-This situation typically assumes that either the interaction is removed by the time thermality happens, or that the interaction Hamiltonian commutes with all local Hamiltonians, or that the interaction is weak. \item Global system-environment thermalisation.
+This situation typically assumes that either the interaction is removed by the time thermality happens, or that the interaction Hamiltonian commutes with all local Hamiltonians, or that the interaction is weak. \item Global system--environment thermalisation.
 This is particularly important when there are continued non-trivial, non-commuting interactions between the system and environment. \end{enumerate}

 Examining thermal \emph{states} rather than some time-averaged or instantaneous values of observables means that we are considering thermalisation in a strong sense (or that we have assumed that averaging has already been done).
-The results are also therefore suitable for more static applications of thermal states, e.g. resource theories.
+The results are also therefore suitable for more static applications of thermal states, e.g., resource theories.

+In order to find the overlap between objective and thermal states, our main method is to start with objective states and successively restrict them to satisfy thermality.
+As thermal states are full-rank, we will be restricting to objective states where the reduced system and environment states are also full-rank.

-Note that if the local system state thermalises, e.g. relative to its energy eigenbasis, then it can also be said to have decohered (relative to that energy eigenbasis).
+Note that if the local system state thermalises, e.g., relative to its energy eigenbasis, then it can also be said to have decohered (relative to that energy eigenbasis).
 However, whether or not objectivity---an extension of decoherence---arises depends on whether the system thermal information can be encoded in the environment.

-\section{Objective states \\ with thermal system}
+\section{Objective States with Thermal System}